W427697/Discord-/MIGRATION.md

 Starting in 8.0, Storybook requires Preact 10 and up.

-##### No longer adds default babel plugins
+##### No longer adds default Babel plugins

-Until now, Storybook added a set of default babel plugins to the babel config for Preact projects which uses Webpack.

-We have configured the runtime automatic import plugin to automatically import `h` from `preact` when needed.
-This is no longer the case in Storybook 8.0.
-If you want to use the runtime automatic import plugin to skip unnecessary preact imports, you will need to add it to your babel config yourself.
-The same applies if you want to use TypeScript with Preact.
+Until now, Storybook provided a set of default Babel plugins that were applied to Preact projects using Webpack, including the runtime automatic import plugin to allow Preact's h pragma to render JSX.
+However, this is no longer the case in Storybook 8.0.
+If you want to use this plugin, or if you're going to use TypeScript with Preact, you will need to add it to your Babel config.

 ```js
 .babelrc